The code of ethics

 2) A superior shall submit, without undue delay, a proposal to the General Secretariat to enter in the Register an employee who has access to price-setting or supervisory information due to his/her positions.
 The proposal shall mainly include the type of information to which the employee has access (price-setting pursuant to Article 2(2)(a) or (b) or supervisory) and the date on which the reason for the entry arose.
 It is presumed that an employee with access to supervisory information is:

-a) an employee of the Financial Market Supervision Department, the Financial Market Supervision Department II, the Licensing and Enforcement Department, the Financial Stability Department and the Resolution Department, or
+a) an employee of the Financial Market Supervision Department, the Financial Market Supervision Department II, the Financial Stability Department and the Resolution Division of the Financial Markets and Resolution Department, or

 b) an employee whose next of kin2 is a member of the statutory, supervisory or another body of a supervised entity, a controlling entity or an entity with a significant influence3 on the actions of the supervised entity, a manager5 of the supervised entity or a manager who carries out activities for the supervised entity relating to decision-making and control powers in the areas of prudence or conduct toward clients.